trustsoothe/vault/README.md

 This monorepo includes the following packages/apps:

 - `extension`: a browser web extension app for Firefox and Chromium based browsers to manage EVM, Pocket and Cosmos based wallets.
 - `vault`: is a Universal Crypto Wallet Manager.
 - `vault-encryption-web`: a Web Crypto API based encryption plugin for the Universal Crypto Wallet Manager.
-- `vault-storage-filesystem`: a web extensions based storage plugin for the Universal Crypto Wallet Manager.
+- `vault-storage-extension`: a web extensions based storage plugin for the Universal Crypto Wallet Manager.
 - `vault-storage-filesystem`: a filesystem based storage plugin for the Universal Crypto Wallet Manager.
 - `vault-specs`: Automated Specs for the Universal Crypto Wallet Manager.
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo

-Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).

 ### Build

 To build all apps and packages, run the following command: `yarn build`.

-For more info about the Browser extension for Firefox or Chromium based browsers, go to `/apps/nodejs/extension/README.md`